-In this article, you’ll learn about three types of reports in Google Ads that can help you understand how your ads are doing in different locations.
+In this article, you’ll learn about the different reports in Google Ads that can help you understand how your ads are doing in different locations.

-If you’ve already applied your location targeting settings and your campaigns have been running for a while, you can track performance by location in the Settings tab, under the Locations section.
+If you’ve already applied your location targeting settings and your campaigns have been running for a while, you can track performance by location in the “Locations” report.

-You can view data from two different types of location views.
+You can view data for two different types of location views.
 The locations reported here are aggregated across users:

-Your location reports allow you to view your ad performance at the most specific level available for targeting – in other words, if you were targeting the United States, you could view location data down to the postcode, university or airport level.
+Your location reports let you view your ad performance at the most specific level available for targeting.
+In other words, if you were targeting the UK, you could view location data down to the postcode, university, airport or electoral district level.
 This gives you a more detailed view of the locations where your campaigns are performing well.
 Keep in mind that your location reports can only show data about location target types within the country that you’re targeting.

-Find out more about how we determine geographic location when showing your ads and how to view your location reports.
+Find out more about how to view your location reports.

-Say that you own a bricks-and-mortar shop and you see on your distance report that your ads have a higher conversion rate from people within five miles of your store.
-Using radius targeting and location bid adjustments, you can increase your bids for customers located within 5 miles of your store, since they show more interest in your ads.
+Say that you own a bricks-and-mortar shop and you see on your distance report that your ads have a higher conversion rate from people within five miles of your location.
+Using radius targeting and location bid adjustments, you can increase your bids for customers with a physical location within a 5-mile radius.

 Geographic performance columns and values

 When you view geographic data in your statistics table, you may also see the following columns and details: